Potato time!

 Have you been just itching to get your tomatoes going?
 The arrival of August means that you can start off tomato seeds on a warm, bright windowsill, so the seedlings are ready for planting out as soon as any chance of frost has passed.

-For tomato growing addicts with a vegie patch, try Yates Tomato Mortgage Lifter Heirloom, an heirloom variety that produces lots of large, pink tinged fruit.
+For all you tomato addicts with a vegie patch, try Yates Tomato Mortgage Lifter Heirloom, an heirloom variety that produces lots of large, pink tinged fruit.
 For smaller spaces and pots, try Yates Tomato Patio Mini, a dwarf tomato with masses of sweet bite-sized tomatoes.

 Here’s how to get your tomatoes started: